jrfnl/clearPHP/rules/no-unnecessary-conversion.md

 Typecasting will be useful as security feature, to ensure a value is of a requested type.
 It will not help performances.

-It is recommended to avoid recalculation in any function scope.
-In the global scope, this is also recommended, although it may be harder to spot.

 ## Rule Details